AndreMonc/xipho_ARGs_project/ARG_tutorial/README.md

 `less xipho_ARGweaver_tutorial.vcf`

 ## Step 2a.
-Remove scaffolds below 110 kb in size.
+Remove scaffolds below 110 kb in size
 I'm choosing 110 kb as a lower limit on scaffold size because I will eventually look at ARG stats over 10-kb windows and I will drop 50-kb on the ends of each scaffold.
 Thus, 110 kb is the minimum scaffold size that I can use.
 We'll use a bed file to remove the one scaffold under 110 kb, since this way can easy scale up when we have more scaffolds to remove.

 ```